Deryneia: Current form

-Embracing the bay of Famagusta on the east coast of Cyprus, next to the historic and cosmopolitan city of Evagoras, near the famous Famagusta, is the beautiful and near the sea, Dherynia.
+ِDeryneia is a town on the east coast of Cyprus, near the bay of Famagusta.
+It is located near the city of Famagusta and the historic site of Salamis.

 It is only 5 kilometers from Famagusta and 2 km from the sea with the golden sand.

 The mesh of Attila in 1974 has a result that the 70% of the municipality is occupied and all residents have lost their property.

 The population of the municipality is approximately 7,500 people.
 This figure includes the 1,000 refugees living in a refugee settlement in Deryneia and excludes 3,000 refugees inhabitants of occupied "Kato", or "Down Deryneia" where refugees scattered throughout Cyprus and abroad.